briankoser/sfc-listeners-guide/episodes/0119-interview-with-michael-d-sellers-author-of-john-carter-and-the-gods-of-hollywood.md

 # Interview

-Michael Sellers is an independent filmmaker and Burroughs fan that started following {% workTitle "John Carter" %} production news.
+Michael Sellers is an independent filmmaker and Burroughs fan that started following {% work "John Carter" %} production news.
 He wrote a blog, then a book.

-{% workTitle "John Carter" %} cost more to make than {% workTitle "The Avengers" %} but was marketed 20 times less.
+{% work "John Carter" %} cost more to make than {% work "The Avengers" %} but was marketed 20 times less.

 One of the critics' main complaints was that the multiple framing narratives were confusing.

-The acquisition of Marvel made {% workTitle "John Carter" %} less important to Disney as a property to draw boys.
+The acquisition of Marvel made {% work "John Carter" %} less important to Disney as a property to draw boys.

-The acquisition of {% workTitle "Star Wars" %} made the chance of any future {% workTitle "John Carter" %} movies from Disney very unlikely.
+The acquisition of {% work "Star Wars" %} made the chance of any future {% work "John Carter" %} movies from Disney very unlikely.